MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 search.appverid:
 - MOE150
 - MET150
-description: "Administrators can enable sensitivity label support for SharePoint and OneDrive.
-Once enabled, end-users can view and edit encrypted files stored in SharePoint and OneDrive."
+description: "Administrators can enable sensitivity label support for Word, Excel, and PowerPoint files in SharePoint and OneDrive."
 ---

 # Enable sensitivity labels for Office files in SharePoint and OneDrive (preview)

 Previously, when sensitivity labels were applied to Office files stored in SharePoint and OneDrive, the service couldn't process the content of these files.
 Co-authoring, eDiscovery, Data Loss Prevention, search, Delve, and other collaborative features didn't work.
 This preview enables these features:

-- The SharePoint service recognizes sensitivity labels applied to files in SharePoint and OneDrive and enforces the settings that correspond with each label.
+- The SharePoint service recognizes sensitivity labels applied to Word, Excel, and PowerPoint files in SharePoint and OneDrive and enforces the settings that correspond with each label.

 - When a file is downloaded from SharePoint or OneDrive, the sensitivity label travels with the file and the settings remain enforced.